How Much Does Renters Insurance Cost in New York?

 If a dog bites your visitor, and the visitor must have surgery or go to a rehabilitation center every week, your insurance will cover liability costs.

-If that visitor sues you, your liability portion will pay for the cost of defending you in court and even pay for any monetary awards.
+If that visitor sues you, your liability portion will pay for the cost of defending you in court and any monetary awards.

-However, some insurers exclude dog bites or certain breeds from renters' policies, so if you have a dog, check with your agent on whether you’re covered or not.
+However, some insurers exclude dog bites or certain breeds from renters' policies, so if you have a dog, check with your agent whether you're covered.

 You are also covered for the cost of damage you do to someone else's property.